United Kingdom prison population: People from ethnic minority backgrounds

-People from BAME (black, Asian and minority ethnic) backgrounds constitute only 14% of the general population in England and Wales, but make up 25% of its prison population.
-In 2017 a review led by the MP David Lammy concluded that the justice system was biased against this group, and required reform.
-In 2019 Lammy expressed deep concern at the extremely high proportion of BAME males in young offender institutions (51% of boys in young offender institutions were BME), saying that "England and Wales are now hitting an American scale of disproportionality in our youth justice system".
+People of minority ethnicities (BAME) constitute 13% of the general population, but make up 27% of the prison population.
+In 2017, a review led by David Lammy MP concluded that the justice system was biased against this group, and required reform.
+In 2019, Lammy expressed deep concern at the high proportion of BAME males in young offender institutions with 51% of boys in young offender institutions identifying as BAME, saying that "England and Wales are now hitting an American scale of disproportionality in our youth justice system".
+The over-representation of the black population in prisons may be a result of stop and search, custodial remands and the make-up of the prison population itself with 32% of all children in prison being black.